garrandall/popular-music-data/tracks/love-has-finally-come-at-last-bobby-womack-patti-labelle.md

 Somebody, understand me now
 Love has finally come at last
 And I'm never gonna give it back
-Ooh, no, no, no
+Oh, no, no, no
 When something happen good to you
 Seem like you just wanna
 Let everybody know, let everybody know
 Ve has finally come at last
 And I'm never gonna give it back
-Ooh, no, no, no, no, no
+Oh, no, no, no, no, no
 Love has finally come at last
 And I'm never gonna give it back
-Ooh, no, no, no
+Oh, no, no, no
 Love has finally come at last
 And I'm never gonna give it back
-Ooh, no, no, no, no, no
+Oh, no, no, no, no, no
 Love has finally come at last
 And I'm never gonna give it back
-Ooh, no, no, no
+Oh, no, no, no